 - Letters: Rather than ornaments, enjoy a festive treat just for the two of you (hot cocoa, sparkling cider, eggnog, etc.) and exchange letters expressing your favorite memory from that year.
 If you want to get creative, you can give each year a theme (funniest memory, most meaningful, funniest parenting moment, most admirable moment, etc.).

 - Movie in Bed.
 This is the last official night for Christmas movies, so enjoy one together just the two of you before you drift off.
 Don’t have a TV in your room?
 Snuggle together with your phone, iPad or laptop.
 Have a special toast for the new year.

 - Kitchen Festivities.
 Some couples really enjoy baking together (not me).
-A night of memories involves NOT being in the kitchen; however, I know of several friends that have special traditions that involve making some type of food the night before Christmas.
-One of my friends makes doughnuts with her husband every Christmas Eve, and another couple I know gets in their Christmas pajamas and eats Chinese food together.
+I know of several friends that have special traditions that involve making some type of food the night before Christmas.
+One of my friends makes doughnuts with her husband every Christmas Eve.
+Another couple I know gets in their Christmas pajamas and eats Chinese food together.
 Find a food that would be fitting for the two of you, and enjoy it (or make it) together every year as a tradition.

 - Predictions.
 This is similar to the first two traditions, but rather than reflecting on the previous year, you make predictions for the year to come.
 Write down where you see yourselves exactly one year from now, and tuck the predictions away until the next year.
 This could be funny situations you see your partner getting him or herself into, promotions you can see happening, silly things you can imagine you will fight about, or funny things your children will most likely do.
 This is a fun one to do with some sparkling cider!